mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 UniFFI dictionary/enum in the crate's public interface, and a more complex struct designed for internal use.

+As noted above, don't be afraid to accept some API churn during this conversion process.

 Once you have replaced all uses of the `msg_types` structs in the Rust code:

 * Delete `./src/<component_name>_msg_types.proto`.